mbakhoff/class-generator/readme.md

 ### Using jar files in your project

 1. open the ide and and start a new project.
-2. add the following class to your project. https://gist.github.com/mbakhoff/0ddfeeb56acacc3000c4ffb72f8c088b
+2. add the following class to your project: https://gist.github.com/mbakhoff/0ddfeeb56acacc3000c4ffb72f8c088b
 3. the class depends on the FileResult class from the *storage* code and won't compile.
-   let's include that now.
-   in *file* menu, open the project structure. open the libraries section. on the left side there's a list of libraries. click the green plus sign, select *Java* and find your *storage.jar*.
+   let's include the storage code in our project. open the *File* menu in the ide, open the project structure. open the libraries section. on the left side there's a list of libraries. click the green plus sign, select *Java* and find your *storage.jar*.